FailAcademy/learning/web-dev-foundation/_lessons/week-08/01b-jquery-animation-forms.md

 View the [solution](http://codepen.io/redacademy/pen/YXWKdz).

+---

-## Lab Activity
+## Homework

-In this activity, you're going to use what you just learned about HTML forms and jQuery animation to try to recreate this form:
+For homework, you're going to use what you just learned about HTML forms and jQuery animation to try to recreate this form:

 ![Form prototype](/public/files/labs/jquery-form-lab.gif)